 Skip to content

-In the previous article, we discussed mutex and RAII locks—covering how to protect a critical section and how to avoid dead lock.
-But one problem remains unsolved: if a thread needs to "wait for a condition to become true" before continuing, how do we achieve this with just a mutex?
-The most naive approach is to write a loop that repeatedly locks, checks the condition, unlocks, and sleeps for a short while before trying again—this is known as busy-wait or polling.
-It works, but the cost is wasted CPU cycles, and the "sleep duration" parameter is hard to tune: too short wastes CPU, too long makes the response sluggish.
+In the previous post, we discussed mutexes and RAII locks—covering how to protect critical sections and how to avoid deadlocks.
+However, one problem remains unsolved: what if a thread needs to "wait for a specific condition to become true" before proceeding?
+Relying solely on a mutex isn't enough.
+The most naive approach is to write a loop that repeatedly locks, checks the condition, unlocks, and sleeps for a short while if the condition isn't met—this is known as busy-waiting or polling.
+While it works, it wastes CPU cycles, and tuning the "sleep duration" is difficult: too short wastes CPU, and too long results in sluggish responsiveness.

 std::condition_variable is the standard library's answer.
-It provides a "wait-notify" mechanism: Thread A can wait on a condition variable, and Thread B can notify the condition variable after changing the condition, waking up the waiting thread.
-This mechanism is far more efficient than polling because the waiting thread is suspended by the operating system, consuming no CPU time, until it is notified and rescheduled.
-However, using condition variables comes with some very subtle pitfalls—spurious wakeups, lost wakeups, and predicate writing—these are the real focus of this article.
+It provides a "wait-notify" mechanism: Thread A can wait on a condition variable, and Thread B can notify the condition variable after changing the state, waking up the waiting thread.
+This mechanism is far more efficient than polling because the waiting thread is suspended by the OS, consuming zero CPU time, and is only rescheduled upon notification.
+However, using condition variables comes with subtle pitfalls—spurious wakeups, lost wakeups, and predicate correctness—which are the real focus of this article.

-The C++ standard library provides two condition variable classes, defined in the <condition_variable> header. std::condition_variable is the primary one; it can only be used with std::unique_lock<std::mutex>. std::condition_variable_any is a more general version that can work with any lock type satisfying the Lockable requirements—such as std::shared_mutex or a custom lock wrapper.
-The trade-off is that std::condition_variable_any's internal implementation is typically heavier (possibly using an additional internal mutex or dynamic allocation), so in most scenarios we prefer std::condition_variable.
-Unless otherwise stated, "condition variable" in the rest of this article refers to std::condition_variable.
+The C++ Standard Library provides two condition variable classes, defined in the <condition_variable> header. std::condition_variable is the primary choice and works exclusively with std::unique_lock<std::mutex>. std::condition_variable_any is a more generic version that can work with any lock type satisfying the Lockable requirement—such as std::shared_lock or custom lock wrappers.
+The trade-off is that condition_variable_any often has a heavier internal implementation (potentially using additional internal mutexes or dynamic allocation), so in most scenarios, we prioritize std::condition_variable.
+Unless stated otherwise, "condition variable" in this text refers to std::condition_variable.

 wait(): The Most Basic Wait

-Let's start with the simplest example.
-Suppose we have a flag ready, which the main thread sets and the worker thread waits to become true:
+Let's look at a simple example.
+Suppose we have a boolean flag ready.
+The main thread sets it, and a worker thread waits for it to become true:

 cpp